-The recent extension of relief around insolvency laws to 31 December 2020, included extending the “green light” for directors to trade insolvently without the risk of becoming personally liable for debts incurred (subject to conditions, including that the company must be placed into voluntary administration or liquidation on or before 31 December 2020—otherwise the protection falls away (this limitation is not well understood).
+The recent extension of relief around insolvency laws to 31 December 2020, included extending the “green light” for directors to trade insolvently without the risk of becoming personally liable for debts incurred.
+The protection is subject to conditions, including that the company must be placed into voluntary administration or liquidation on or before 31 December 2020—otherwise the protection falls away (this limitation is not well understood).

 Putting aside any policy argument around the extension, one thing that does not sit well is the government has not been prepared to also release directors from personal liability for unpaid PAYG, GST, WET and LCT imposed under the director penalty regime.
 (It is hard to argue against the reasoning of personal liability remaining for unpaid superannuation.)

 This personal liability is imposed on directors automatically, by operation of law, as soon as the debt is not paid by the due date.
 And that personal liability is piling up as directors trade their companies while insolvent.
 Many directors will be under the illusion they are escaping personal liability for all debts they are incurring—which is simply not the case.

 It seems the government is happy to expose ordinary creditors to the risk of unpaid debts incurred, yet the government itself continues to attach personal liability to directors for government revenue that is unpaid.